Skip to main content Skip to main content

 Market cap tells you the total price tag of a company.
 It is the single most common measure of company size.

 Going Deeper — what does retained earnings actually mean for you?
-If you own 1% of a company that earns $100M and pays $10M in dividends, you got $0.1M in cash and another $0.9M was retained by management on your behalf.
-That $0.9M does not vanish — it is either reinvested into the business (raising future earning power), used to buy back shares (raising your ownership stake), used to pay down debt (raising the value of equity), or sitting on the balance sheet earning Treasury yield.
-Whether those choices create value for you depends entirely on management's capital-allocation skill — which is the topic of val-10.
-AI prompt: "For this ticker, compute net income and total dividends paid over the past five years.
-What percentage of earnings did management retain?
-Is the retention ratio rising or falling, and what does that suggest about management's view of future investment opportunities?"
+If you own 1% of a company that earns $100M and pays $10M in dividends, you received $0.1M in cash and another $0.9M was kept ("retained") by the company on your behalf.
+That $0.9M does not vanish — it can be reinvested to grow the business, used to buy back shares (which raises your ownership stake), or used to pay down debt, all of which can raise the value of your share over time.
+Whether those choices pay off comes down to how well management reinvests the money — something you will learn to judge later in the path.

 Sit with the ideas.